-Current employer: Plymouth University; Vision Express
+Current employer: University of Plymouth; Vision Express

 Current job title: PhD Researcher; Optometrist